• >

 Offset mortgage

-The value of your savings and credit balances is deducted from your mortgage when interest is calculated - meaning lower monthly repayments overall.
-Usually, you can access your savings, but you won’t earn any interest on them.
+An offset mortgage links your savings to your home loan, reducing the interest you pay.
+The value of your savings and credit balances is deducted from your mortgage when interest is calculated, lowering monthly repayments.
+You can access savings, but won’t earn interest.
+Fixed and variable-rate options are available.

 5 year fixed-rate mortgage FAQs